diskoverdata/diskover-docs/assets/pages/index.md

 #### Setup and Configuration

 - [**Community Edition**](https://github.com/diskoverdata/diskover-community/blob/master/INSTALL.md) | Free to use for an unlimited time
-- [**Setup and Configuration for Annual Subscriptions**](https://support.diskoverdata.com/hc/en-us) | You’ll be redirected to Zendesk to open a Diskover support ticket
+- [**Setup and Configuration for Annual Subscriptions**](https://support.diskoverdata.com/hc/en-us) | You’ll be redirected to Diskover's Zendesk support center

 #### Snowflake Integration